 A separate study from the Insurance Institute for Highway Safety revealed that automatic full-braking systems curbed rear-end collisions by 40%.
 Vehicles equipped with audible attention warning systems had 23% fewer collisions.
 Researchers speculated that collisions nationwide would drop by about 13% if all vehicles had some automatic braking system in place.

 Absolute Auto Body recommends any technology that improves road safety.
-If you’re replacing an older vehicle, we suggest a newer model with automatic braking as standard equipment.
-Automatic braking or not, come to us for repairs if a collision occurs.
+If you’re replacing an older vehicle, we suggest a newer model with this technology as standard equipment.
+Contact us for repairs if a collision occurs.

 Two locations to serve you: Everett and Lynnwood